Skip to Main Content

 3. Narrow your topic and put it in the form of a question

-Once you have a broad starting topic of interest you likely need to narrow it.
+Once you have a broad starting topic of interest, you likely need to refine or narrow it.
 Start by doing some brainstorming about your topic.
-The end goal (and you'll have a better sense of this once you do some background reading) is finding a question whose possible answer(s) are manageable and open to your ideas, arguments or interpretations.
-Here are a couple of example starting broad topics and more focused research questions derived from them:
+The end goal (and you'll have a better sense of this once you do some background reading) is finding a question whose possible answer(s) are manageable and open to your ideas, arguments, or interpretations.
+Here are some example starting topics and more focused research questions derived from them:

 • Use of military gear and tactics by police > How has the use of military-style gear changed the riot control tactics and behavior of local U.S. law enforcement?
 Background reading: Wikipedia: Militarization of Police